dhopp1/llarga/README.md

 - To query over your own documents, you have 6 options:
 	1. Preprocess your files into .txts and place in the appropriate places according to the instructions in the "Set up" section.
 The corpus will then appear as an option under the `Which corpus` selector.
 	2. Paste a comma-separated list of URLs into the `URLs` box.
 Make sure these URLs aren't behind a log in/paywall.
 If that is the case, copy the content to a Word or .txt file and upload directly.
-	3. Upload/drag a single .doc, .docx, .pdf, or .txt file into the `Upload your own documents` box
+	3. Upload/drag a single .csv, .doc, .docx, .pdf, or .txt file into the `Upload your own documents` box
 	4. Upload a single `metadata.csv` file into the `Upload your own documents` box.
 The CSV can include any metadata you want, but must at least include a `web_filepath` column pointing to the website or PDF file online.
 	5. Upload a .zip file containing many documents.
 Put all your documents into a directory called `corpus/`, then zip it.
 Upload that file into the `Upload your own documents` box.
 	6. Upload a .zip file containing many documents as well as a metadata file.
 Put all your documents into a directory called `corpus/`, then put a file called `metadata.csv` at the same level as the `corpus/` directory (not _in_ directory), then zip the directory and CSV together.
 The CSV needs to have at least a column named `filename` with the filename of the documents.
 Upload that file into the `Upload your own documents` box.

-- *Note*: Don't upload data .csv files, only a `metadata.csv` file.
-In the future I will build in an automatic way of parsing and handling these based off the `Chunk size` parameter.
-For now, you can preprocess your CSVs into .txt files by using the `local_rag_llm.db_setup.convert_csv` function from the [local\_rag\_llm](https://github.com/dhopp1/local_rag_llm/) library.
 - You can persist your corpus if it is large by typing a name other than `temporary` to the `Uploaded corpus name` box.
 This name will then appear as an option under the `Which corpus` dropdown.
 It should be lower case with no spaces or special characters, use underscores for spaces.
 - Then hit the `Process corpus` button.
 This will both process the corpus and then reinitialize the model on this corpus, wait for both to finish.